tzabcoder/pyFinRisk/README.md

 component_var = riskEngine.ComponentLocalVAR(symbol='LLY')
 ```

 **Testing**

 ---

-For running the unit tests, run the following command from the top-level directory:
+For running the unit tests, execute the following command from the top-level directory:

 `python -m test.test`

+For running the example, execute the following command from the top-level directory:

+`python -m examples.stock_risk_ex`

 **Contributing**